srinivasa-vasu/terraform-gcp-ybdp/README.md

 # bastion host setting
 bastion_on   = "# flag to spawn host. set to 'true' if the access to ybdp is through the bastion host"

-# domain inputs
-dns_on = "# if true, would create a new managed hosted zone" zone   = "# name of the existing/new zone" domain = "# domain name like nip.io"

 ha_on = "# flag to determine ha for the platform"